torbsd/torbsd.github.io/faq.md

 :    Review our web site and documentation, and let us know if something is unclear or unstated.
 If you attend any BSD or open source events, print out some copies of the __TDP__ informational flier.
 Join the [Tor-BSD mailing list](http://lists.nycbug.org/mailman/listinfo/tor-bsd).

 __Users__
-:    As a BSD TBB is available, start using and testing it on OpenBSD.
+:    As a BSD Tor Browser (TB) is available, start using and testing it on OpenBSD.
 Submit comments and questions.

 __Developers__
 :    Clone our repositories, build and break the software, submit tickets and patches.